aripka-pivotal/lattice-app/README.md

 ```

 ###Displayed Application Name
 This application will include the lattice/cloud foundry app name in the logging messages and landing page.
-This value is set by reading the PROC_GUID environment variable on lattice and the "application name" value from the VCAP_APPLICATION environment variable on cloud foundry.
-Either of these values may be overridden by supplying an environment variable named APP_NAME.
-When running locally this value defaults to "lattice-app"
+This value is set by reading the _PROC_GUID_ environment variable on lattice and the _"application name"_ value from the _VCAP_APPLICATION_ environment variable on cloud foundry.
+Either of these values may be overridden by supplying an environment variable named _APP_NAME_.
+When running locally, or where these environment variables are not set, this value defaults to "lattice-app"

 ###Environment Variables to Customize Appearance
-This application supports customization of the color scheme by supplying on of the following environment variables:
+This application supports customization of the color scheme by supplying one of the following environment variables:
-HEX_COLOR - hexidecimal representation of the RGB color value.
+* _HEX_COLOR_ - hexidecimal representation of the RGB color value.
 If an invalid value(including white) is supplied the default color will be used.

-COLOR_NUM - integer value representing one of 20 preset color values (indexes outside this range will use the default value).
+* _COLOR_NUM_ - integer value representing one of 20 preset color values (indexes outside this range will use the default colors).

 ### Endpoints